issararab/EPSAPG/README.md

   ### How to Search Using IsarPipeline

   :exclamation: For running the pipeline succesfully, make sure first to create MMseqs database and index table of your main DB with the name **targetDB**.
 The pipeline identifies **targetDB** as the database to search on.
 The following are the three main commands to search with IsarPipeline (read details in MMseqs documentation cited above):

+        #Compile a MMseqs2 database
         mmseqs createdb main/DB.fasta targetDB
-        # Simple run
+        # Compile an index table of the DB
         mmseqs createindex targetDB tmp
+        #Launch the search
         isarpipeline -query query/example.fasta

         # alternative precise intermediate folder path
         mmseqs createindex targetDB /path/tmp
         isarpipeline -query query/example.fasta -interm_path /path/tmp

- Refer to "IsarPipeline Command paramters" section for more options.
+ **Note:** MMseqs database and indextable are compiled only once, as long as the main database did not change.
+Refer to "IsarPipeline Command paramters" section for more search options.

  Enjoy your super fast alignments :)